RincewindsHat/rfc-monitoring-plugins-interface/draft-kaestle-monitoring-plugins-interface.md

 | 10:20 | < 10 or > 20, (outside the range of {10 ..
 20}) |
 | @10:20 | ≥ 10 and ≤ 20, (inside the range of {10 ..
 20}) |

-# The basic Monitoring Plugin usage
-A Monitoring System executes a Monitoring Plugin.
-The Monitoring Plugin MAY accept parameters in the form of command line arguments, environment variables or a configuration file (the location of which MAY in turn be given on the command line or via environment variable).
-The Monitoring Plugin then proceeds to execute its duty and returns the result to the Monitoring System.
-Part of the process of returning the result is the termination of the execution of the Monitoring Plugin itself.

 # Input Parameters for a Monitoring Plugin
 A Monitoring Plugin MUST expect input parameters as arguments during